OSUDS231/assignment-2-yizhang0120/README.md

 2. Ensure that each program runs without errors.
 If your code fails to execute, a flat 20% penalty will be applied, regardless of the nature of the error.
 3. Your program output must match the expected format shown in the "Example output" of each part.
 4. Use the `input()` function to collect user input.
 Since `input()` always returns a string, you must convert it to the appropriate type before using it in calculations.
 Note that some inputs must be integers (e.g., `days`), while others may contain decimals — make sure to store integer values as `int` and decimal values as `float`.
-5. When prompting for user input, always follow the exact order listed in each task.
+5. When prompting for user input, always follow the **exact order** listed in each task.
 6. Unless stated otherwise, **computed values** should always be printed rounded to exactly 2 decimal places — use the `round()` function for this.
 The function works as `round(number, decimal_places)`.
 For example, `round(11.5752, 2)` gives `11.58`.

 ## Part 1.
 Fixed Daily Compound Growth [25 Points]
 Create a file named `part1.py`.

 You're managing a research greenhouse that monitors the growth of experimental plants.
 Your goal is to project a plant's height after a period of time using a program that models how plants grow under different conditions.
-As a start, we assume the plant grows by a fixed percentage of its current height every day — this is called daily compound growth.
+As a start, we assume the plant grows by a fixed percentage of its current height every day — this is called **daily compound growth**.

 ### Task 1.1 — User Input